Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - Conventional vehicle

 Spend a fun-filled family day with your four-legged friend on this dog-on-leash section of Cooloola's beach.
 On Noosa North Shore, head to the beach at the first vehicle cutting and walk north.
 Relax in the vehicle-free zone between the first and third vehicle cuttings or stride along the beach north to Teewah township.
-If that walk is too long for your pooch, you can drive into the vehicle-friendly beach zone to find your perfect secluded patch of beach.
+If that walk is too long for your pooch, you can drive north from third cutting to Teewah township in the dog-friendly area to find your perfect secluded patch of beach.
+Remember to keep your dog on a leash and under control at all times.
+Dogs are not permitted elsewhere in Cooloola Recreation Area including travelling in vehicles through the recreation area.

 Admire scenic views of the high Cooloola sandmass to the north and the Noosa headland to the south and watch majestic brahminy kites and white-bellied sea eagles soaring above you.